Liskeard: History

-The Cornish place name element Lis, along with ancient privileges accorded the town, indicates that the settlement was once a high status 'court'.
-King Dungarth whose cross is a few miles north near St Cleer is thought to be a descendant of the early 8th century king Gerren of Dumnonia and is said to have held his court in Liskeard (Lis-Cerruyt).
+The Cornish place name Lyskerrys derives from lys, meaning "court, admin centre" and the personal name Kerrys.
+King Dungarth whose cross is a few miles north near St Cleer is thought to be a descendant of the early 8th century king Gerren of Dumnonia and is said to have held his court in Liskear.
 Liskeard (Liscarret) was at the time of the Domesday Survey an important manor with a mill rendering 12d. yearly and a market rendering 4s.
 William the Conqueror gave it to Robert, Count of Mortain by whom it was held in demesne.
 Ever since that time it has passed with the earldom or Duchy of Cornwall.
 A Norman castle was built there after the Conquest, which eventually fell into disuse in the later Middle Ages.
 By 1538 when visited by John Leland only a few insignificant remains were to be seen.
 Sir Richard Carew writing in 1602 concurred;

 Of later times, the Castle serued the Earle of Cornwall for one of his houses; but now, that later is worm-eaten out of date and vse.
 Coynages, Fayres, and markets, (as vitall spirits in a decayed bodie) keepe the inner partes of the towne aliue, while the ruyned skirtes accuse the iniurie of time, and the neglect of industrie.